-Det.One is permanently manned by two officers, three Department of the Navy civilians, and two noncommissioned officers.
-Four foreign service nationals work at Det.
-One in support staff roles.
+Det.
+Two is permanently manned by two officers, two noncommissioned officers, and three civilians.
+In addition, about 20 foreign service nationals work in support staff roles.

 The following is a synopsis of the process JPAC follows to locate, recover, and ultimately identify Americans.